typohnebild/numpy-vs-mir/README.md

 ### Table Multigrid-Cycles

-The following table contains some details about how many multigrid cycles and levels were performed for the according problem sizes:
+The following table contains some details about how many multigrid cycles and levels are performed for the according problem sizes:

 | Problem size     | 16  | 32  | 48  | 64  | 128 | 192 | 256 | 320 | 384 | 448 | 512 | 576 | 640 | 704 | 768 | 832 | 896 | 960 | 1024 | 1088 | 1152 | 1216 | 1280 | 1408 | 1536 | 1664 | 1792 | 1920 | 2048 | 2176 | 2304 | 2432 | 2560 | 2816 | 3072 | 3328 | 3584 | 3840 | 4096 |